 This concise survey, of the four new areas of understanding youth violence, is presented in greater detail in Flannery (2021).
 Part 2 of these companion essays (noted above) addresses the three areas of enhanced understanding since publication of Preventing Youth Violence and includes the treatment implications that follow from the findings in both of these blogs.

 1. Flannery, R. B. Jr. Preventing Youth Violence: A Guide for Parents, Teachers, and Counselors.
 Riverdale, New York: American Mental Health Foundation, 2012a.

 2. Verny, T. with Kelly, J. The Secret Life of the Unborn Child.
 New York: Summit, 1981.

 3. Flannery, R. B. Jr. Becoming Stress-Resistant through the Project SMART Program.
-Brooklyn, New York: American Mental Health Foundation, 2012b.
+Riverdale, New York: American Mental Health Foundation, 2012b.

-4. Flannery, R. B. Jr. Preventing Youth Violence before It Begins.
-Brooklyn, New York: American Mental Health Foundation, early 2022.
+4. Flannery, R. B. Jr. Preventing Youth Violence Before It Begins.
+Riverdale, New York: American Mental Health Foundation, early 2022.

 * * *